poudelmadhav/eec-mp/README.md

 # eec-mp
-A website of Everest educational consultancy  developed through html only using tables
+A website of Everest Educational Consultancy  developed through table of html